 Graduate School of Agriculture was founded in 1953 on the basis of Faculty of Agriculture founded in 1923.
 After its radical reorganization to revise and reinforce the education and research programs in the years 1995 to 1997, the following six divisions were founded in the Graduate School of Agriculture: Agronomy and Horticultural Science, Forestry and Biomaterials Science, Applied Life Science, Applied Biosciences, Environmental Science and Technology, and Natural Resources Economics.
 Division of Food Science and Biotechnology was newly founded in 2001 in concomitant with reorganization of the Faculty.
-These contain five affiliated Institutions (the Experimental Farm, and the Livestock Farm) and two research laboratories in the Institute for Chemical Research; eight in the Wood Research Institute; and one in the Research Reactor Institute.
+These contain two affiliated Institutions (the Experimental Farm, and the Livestock Farm) and two research laboratories in the Institute for Chemical Research; eight in Research Institute for Sustainable Humanosphere; one in the Research Reactor Institute: and two in Field Science Education and Research Center.

-The Academic staff of the Graduate School of Agriculture is composed of over 227 highly experienced and professional persons in the following ranks: Professor, Associate Professor, Lecturer and Assistant Professor.
-The general administration of the Graduate School is managed by the school members (Full Professors) with the dean as chairman.
+The Academic staff of the Graduate School of Agriculture is composed of over 219 highly experienced and professional persons in the following ranks: Professor, Associate Professor, Lecturer and Assistant Professor.
+The general administration of the Graduate School is managed by the school members (Full Professors) with the dean as chairperson.
 This body among others takes decisions on admission, award of degrees, promotion, and budgetary matters of the School.
-The numbers of Professors, Associate Professors, Lecturers and Assistant Professors are 73, 60, 11, and 83, respectively.
+The numbers of Professors, Associate Professors, Lecturers and Assistant Professors are 66, 61, 13, and 79, respectively.
 There is also an administrative division within the School that is headed by a director for administration.
-The number of administrative officials and technical officials is 120.
+The number of administrative officials and technical officials is 116.

 To obtain admission applicants must have completed normally 4 years of undergraduate education and pass the entrance examination, usually given in near the end of August.
 Exceptionally, students who have completed the third year of the undergraduate programs may be admitted to the Master's programs, provided they have passed the entrance examination.
-A total of 306 graduate students are admitted each year in Master's programs, and 92 students are admitted in Doctor's programs.
+Every year, a total of 289 graduate students are admitted in Master's programs, and 96 students are admitted in Doctor's programs.

-To receive the Master of Agriculture Science degree, students must study for at least 2 years (and not more than four) in the Master's programs, obtain 30 or more credits in the specialized courses, and submit a thesis.
+To receive the Master of Agricultural Science, students must study for at least 2 years (and not more than four) in the Master's programs, obtain 30 or more credits in the specialized courses, and submit a thesis.
 To receive the Doctor of Agricultural Science degree, students must conduct research normally for 3 or more years (and not more than 6) in the specialized field, submit a dissertation, and pass a qualifying examination.
 Exceptionally, those who have attained a sufficiently high standard in their research may be conferred the Doctor's degree after 3 and more years (and less than 5 years) of study, including the Master's programs, at the graduate school.

-The graduate school confers the Doctor of Agricultural Science degree to the applicants who have submitted the dissertation and passed an examination that proves them to be equivalent to the students who have completed the Doctor's programs in their knowledge in the field of specialization and foreign language.
+The graduate school confers the Doctor of Agricultural Science to the applicants who have submitted the dissertation and passed an examination that proves them to be equivalent to the students who have completed the Doctor's programs in their knowledge in the field of specialization and foreign language.
 There is also a residential requirement for the applicants to prove their capabilities before submission of the dissertation.